JanOleA/8-bit-computer-emulator/docs/architecture.md

 The register reads a value from the bus on a clock-high pulse if the "instruction B in (IBI)" control signal is active.

 It can also output its contents onto the bus if the "instruction B out (IBO)" control signal is active.

+### A register
+#### 8-bit register
+The A register is one of the registers (together with the B register), which is used for mathematical operations.

+The register reads a value from the bus on a clock-high pulse if the "A register in (AI)" control signal is active.

+It can also output its contents onto the bus if the "A register out (AO)" control signal is active.

+It is also possible to shift the values of the A register either to the right or the left.
+The values will be shifted on a clock-high pulse if either the "right shift A (RSA)" or the "left shift A (LSA)" control signal is active.

+Right shift example: `[0110 1001]` -> `[0011 0100]`
+Left shift example: `[1001 1001]` -> `[0011 0010]`

+### B register
+#### 8-bit register
+The B register is one of the registers (together with the A register), which is used for mathematical operations.

+The register reads a value from the bus on a clock-high pulse if the "B register in (BI)" control signal is active.

+It currently does not support outputting the contents of the register onto the bus.

+### ALU (sum)
+#### 8-bit adder
+The ALU adds or subtracts the values in the A and B registers.
+This operation is continuous (not dependent on the clock cycle).

+If the "subtract (SU)" control signal is active, the result will be A - B. Otherwise the result is A + B.

+The flags bits directly correspond to the result of the calculation.
+If the calculation results in an overflow, the first bit will be active.
+If the result of the calculation is zero, the second bit will be active.

+For subtraction, any subtraction where A >= B will result in the carry bit being active.
+This is because subtraction is done by two's complement.
+See Ben Eater's video on the subject if interested in detail.

+The ALU can put its value onto the bus if the "sum out (EO)" control signal is active.

+### Flags register
+#### 2-bit register
+The function of the flags register is to remember which flag bits were active during the previous calculation.

+It reads and stores the value of the flags on a clock-high pulse if the "flags in (FI)" control signal is active.

+### Output register
+#### 8-bit register
+The output register is directly connected to a segment display which is decoded in some fashion to display the value of the register in decimal numbers.

+See Ben Eater's video on it to see how a decoder may function-

+The output register can read a value from the bus on a clock-high pulse if the "output in (OI)" control signal is active.

+### Input register
+#### 8-bit "register"
+The input register is not a true register.
+Instead its value depends entirely on which button on the on-screen numpad is pressed.
+And the values are as follows:
+- `0`: `[1000 0000]`
+- `1`: `[1000 0001]`
+- `2`: `[1000 0010]`
+- `3`: `[1000 0011]`
+- `4`: `[1000 0100]`
+- `5`: `[1000 0101]`
+- `6`: `[1000 0110]`
+- `7`: `[1000 0111]`
+- `8`: `[1000 1000]`
+- `9`: `[1000 1001]`
+- `/`: `[1110 0000]`
+- `+`: `[1100 0000]`
+- `-`: `[1010 0000]`
+- `*`: `[1001 0000]`

+The register outputs this value onto the bus if the "keypad out (KEO)" control signal is active.

+### Stack pointer
+#### 4-bit counter
+The stack pointer is a four bit counter used to keep track of how many values have been added to the stack.
+The stack is a reserved part of memory from address 224 to 239.

+The stack pointer will increment by 1 on a clock-high pulse if the "increment stack (INS)" control signal is active.

+The stack pointer will decrement by 1 on a clock-high pulse if the "decrement stack (DES)" control signal is active.

+The stack pointer can output its value to the bus if the "stack out (STO)" control signal is active.
+When the stack pointer outputs its value to the bus, 224 `[1110 0000]` is added to the value, so that the actual values put onto the bus will range from 224 to 239.